jamesplease/backbone.intercept/README.md

 The version of Backbone.Intercept.

-##### `trigger`
+##### `defaults`

-default: `true`
+An object for the default values for the router.
+There are three properties in defaults, `links`, `forms`, and `trigger`, and all three are `true` out-of-the-box.
+The first two options determine if Intercept handles links and forms, respectively.
+The
+`trigger` option determines if intercepted links pass `trigger:true` by default.

-The default value of the `trigger` option that's ultimately passed along to the Router's `navigate` method.
-The value of the `trigger` or `data-trigger` attribute on the anchor tag itself will always trump this value.
+The value of the `trigger` or `data-trigger` attribute on the anchor tag itself will always trump the value of the value of `trigger` in the `defaults` hash.

 ### Methods

 ##### `start( [options] )`

 Starts Backbone.Intercept.
-You can pass options to turn off either link or form interception.
+You can pass `options` as an argument to override the `defaults` property.

 ```js
 // In this app we will only intercept forms